necx512/necx512.github.io/_pages/Make_Linux_acts_as_an_HID.md

 Usage Page = Generic Desktop Page which is 0x01
 Usage = Mouse which is 0x02

-The table show that Usage Type is CA, which means Collection Application according to the USB HID Usage Tables specification:
+The table show that Usage Type is CA, which means Collection Application according (so we will need to describe the collection)to the USB HID Usage Tables specification:

 ![spec bluetoothhid](/assets/images/2024-09-14_19-34_CA.png)

 The USB Device Class Definition for Human Interface Device (HID) specification gives the value of the application collection: